 - Preheat your oven to 180℃ (or 160℃ for fan ovens) and line an 8x8 tin with baking paper.

-- In a large bowl mix together the oats and brown sugar.
-Then add in the melted butter and golden syrup.
+- Add this wet mixture to a large bowl with the oats and cranberries.
 Mix well until the oats are evenly coated.

 - Press the mixture firmly into your tin and bake for around 20 minutes.
 The flapjacks should be golden at the edges and wobbly in the middle.
 They'll firm up as they cool so don't worry.

-- Let them cool in the tin for around 5 minutes then use a knife to gently score lines where you plan to cut them (this will help to prevent crumbling later).
-Leave to cool completely.
+- Let the flapjack cool in the tin for around 5 minutes then use a knife to gently score lines where you plan to cut it (this will help to prevent crumbling later).
+Leave to cool completely, around 3 hours.

-- Remove the cooled flapjacks from the tin, cut into slices and enjoy!
+- Remove the cooled flapjack from the tin, cut into slices and enjoy!

 Video